NarcoMarco/Y11S2NSAI3/README.md

 # Y11S2NSAI3
 2024 Semester 2 ai4 Networking and Security

+# Notes:
+Containerlab will never give confirmation that it has finished building.
+This is because of an issue with the quickchat server where it crashes when scanned with nmap, and as such needs to be restarted.
+This script does not stay running unless it is run in the foreground with nohup, which doesn't allow containerlab to realise it is finished.

 # Challenge Overview
 You have been given access to one machine on a network.
 Your goal is to gain access to a webserver accessible from your browser.
 You will use tools such as hydra and termshark in order to do this.